5 tech gifts you should definitely avoid this holiday season

 In November, the camera company recalled 2,500 drones after people reported they lost power mid-flight.
 The foldable $800 drone was built to capture aerial footage as a companion to the company's GoPro camera.

-It's unclear when the company will release a safer version of the drone that can actually fly, but for now you can check out the Parrot Bebop 2, which at $550.
+It's unclear when the company will release a safer version of the drone that can actually fly, but for now you can check out the Parrot Bebop 2, which starts at $550.

 Samsung washing machines